felixcrsrno/Felixcrsrno/README.md

 ## currently building

-* **PharmaPOS v2.0** is a comprehensive pharmacy management and point-of-sale (POS) application.
-Migrated fully from native PHP to a modern Laravel architecture, it features real-time inventory auditing, transaction tracking, structured analytical dashboards, and robust data export pipelines (such as automated reporting) built to ensure maximum data consistency.
+* **PharmaPOS** is a comprehensive pharmacy management and point-of-sale (POS) system developed as part of a practical work  project for **Apotek Alfatih**.
+Migrated fully from native PHP to a modern Laravel architecture, it features real-time inventory auditing, transaction tracking, structured analytical dashboards, and robust data export pipelines (such as automated Excel reporting) built to ensure maximum data consistency.

 ---